Cancer and mental health

 Introduction

-Having cancer can affect your mental health and a diagnosis can cause a rollercoaster of emotions, including overwhelm, anxiety and worry, all of which can be experienced by patients, carers and loved ones.
-You have every right to feel these emotions, as cancer is scary, and we understand that you may need support to manage both your physical and mental health as a result of a diagnosis.
+A cancer diagnosis can cause a rollercoaster of emotions, including overwhelm, anxiety and worry, affecting the mental health of patients, carers and loved ones.
+You have every right to feel these emotions, as cancer is scary, and we understand that you may need support to manage both your physical and mental health.

 The word cancer goes round and round in your mind.
 You are in the waiting room of the hospital you are becoming familiar with and anxiety gnaws at every part of your body as you wait.
 You don’t necessarily want to worry, but you can’t help but wonder, what is next for me?
 What is going to happen once I get those results back?
 You automatically assume the worst, and those thoughts make your heart hammer against your chest as you wait for your name to be called out by the doctor who could have life changing results.